8 Common SRT Myths Busted

 SRT Myth #1: SRT Is Not Widely Adopted

-From broadcast heavyweights Sky News, Fox News and NBC Sports to industry giants such as Avid, MediaKind and Microsoft, SRT is everywhere.
-Endorsed by growing user and developer communities along with adoption by open source initiatives VLC, GStreamer, Wireshark and OBS Studio, SRT is fast becoming the de facto low latency video streaming standard for the broadcast and streaming industries.
-There are well over 200 active members (and growing) of the SRT Alliance along with hundreds of SRT ready solutions – from cameras, encoders and decoders to gateways, OTT transcoding services and CDNs.
+Fact: From broadcast heavyweights Sky News, Fox News and NBC Sports to industry giants such as Sony, AWS, Avid, MediaKind, and Microsoft, SRT is everywhere.
+Endorsed by growing user and developer communities along with adoption by open source initiatives VLC, GStreamer, Wireshark, and OBS Studio, SRT has become the de facto low latency video streaming standard for the broadcast and streaming industries.
+There are well over 500 active members (and growing) of the SRT Alliance along with hundreds of SRT–ready solutions – from cameras, encoders and decoders to gateways, OTT transcoding services and CDNs.
 SRT is currently deployed by thousands of organizations globally in a number of applications and markets.
 Don’t just take our word for it, read more about how SRT has been making waves in the industry since its public launch at NAB in 2017.

 SRT Myth #2: I Need to Buy a License to Use SRT